krishnahome07/monadfolio/README.md

 - **Privacy Controls**: Hide specific assets and toggle total portfolio value display
 - **Asset Management**: Show/hide individual tokens from your portfolio view
 - **Responsive Design**: Beautiful visualization that works on all screen sizes
-- **Social Sharing**: Cast your portfolio directly to Farcaster with one click
+- **Social Sharing**: Share your portfolio directly to Farcaster with one click

 ### 🏆 Achievement Badges System